jullienl/HPE-COM-baremetal/readme.md

 ## Pre-requisites

 - A web server with ISO images of the various operating systems to be provisioned.

+  > To reduce the speed of creating customized ISO images, this projet uses RHEL Boot ISO images instead of DVD ISOs.
+The boot ISO does not contain any installable packages so it is necessary to have an installation source set defined by the variable `src_iso_url` in /vars/RHEL9.0_vars.yml.
+This network location stores a copy of the content of the DVD ISO image which contains the required repository and software packages  by the installation.

 - HPE Compute Ops Management API Client Credentials with the Compute Ops Management Administrator role.